|

 -math for the older three

--writing for all (yes L sat in my lap playing with a pencil, cute red scribbles .)
+-writing for all (yes L sat in my lap playing with a pencil, cute red scribbles Smile.)

 -geography game for the older three